alexeyds/jutest/README.md

 ### Custom runtime executable

 Jutest provides Runtime API for creating custom executable scripts.
-This is the recommended way of running tests as it is the most flexible.
+This is the recommended way of running tests due to its flexibility.

 To start, create a file to serve as an executable, such as `bin/test`: